datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 navigate to the workshop directory.
 If you are working in IPython Notebook be sure that you start your notebook in the workshop directory.

-Note: while there are Python libraries like [OS Library][os-lib] that can work with our directory structure, that is not our focus today.

 ### Our Data